-The Inclusive Cybersecurity Pathways Cohort is engaging 11 districts in the intentional design and implementation of a three-year Cybersecurity Pathway that creates opportunities for all students, with support for diverse student populations.
+The Cybersecurity Pathways Initiative cohort is engaging 11 districts in the intentional design and implementation of a three-year Cybersecurity Pathway that creates opportunities for all students, with support for diverse student populations.
 The implementation of the Inclusive Innovation process in this project is a unique approach, because the teams are adapting an established cybersecurity program through an equity lens to ensure that the courses are intentionally inclusive and equitable to ensure access and participation for opportunity youth.

 To start the process, the teams focused on developing teams that brought together a diverse range of students, community members, and educators to build an inclusive Cybersecurity Pathways program for their district.
 The teams began by creating a community charter to drive their work.
 Some of the challenges they identified to guide the design of their program included: